Learning about race is a life-long journey.

 START THE JOURNEY

 This popular 6-week course is for educators and parenting adults interested in learning about how to talk about race and racism.
 While we focus on schools primarily, this course is relevant for individuals and organizations looking for anti-racism training.
 This course focuses on raising awareness about race and racism and provides concrete tools to support and empower you to engage in dialogues about race.
-We will offer two sessions of "How to Talk About Race" this summer.
+Spring 2023, this course will be offered on Wednesdays, 4-6pm, PT/7-9pm, ET via zoom, February 8-March 15.

 CONTINUE THE JOURNEY

 This course is for those who have completed the How to Talk About Race course.
 In this intermediate level course, we delve into race theory covering topics such as racial identity development, intersectionality, and racial capitalism.
 This course is less focused on pedagogy and tool building and more on building your race theory knowledge.
-There are two sessions being offered this Summer 2022!
+Stay tuned for Spring 2023 dates

 This course is for those who have completed the How to Talk About Race course.
 This intermediate course is for K12 teachers interested in using an Intergroup Dialogue model in their classrooms.
 Educational research shows that the use of Intergroup Dialogue pedagogy in classrooms has a positive impact on students’ academic and socio-emotional learning.
 Moreover, research indicates a correlation between Intergroup Dialogue practices and reduced stereotypes, prejudices and biases.
-This course will next be offered July 20-August 10 on Wednesdays, 4-6pm, PT.
-Registration open now!
+This course will next be offered in Summer 2023.

 LEAD THE JOURNEY

 This is an advanced course for those who have taken How to Talk About Race and at least one intermediate course (or those who have a lot of experience facilitating dialogues about race and want to learn more).
 In this course, we prepare, support and empower you to teach others about race, racism and anti-racism.
 We provide tools, strategies, language, resources, practice and confidence for facilitators and educators to talk and teach about race, racism and anti-racism.
-This summer, the course will meet on Fridays, 9:30-12pm, PT on: June 10, June 24, July 15 and July 29.
-Registration open now!
+This course is only offered once/year.
+Check back in January for the 2023 schedule.